mjago/PBuf/docs/dox/theory_of_operation.md

 # Theory of operation

-This is a description of the theory of operation of this prioritorised circular buffer.
+This is a description of the theory of operation of *PBuf*.

 ## Configuration

-The buffer is configured at compile time by setting a small number of defines in priority_buffer.h:
+*PBuf* is configured at compile time by setting a small number of defines in priority_buffer.h:

 ```

 #define BUFFER_SIZE 4      /* may be between 4 to 256 elements in size */

 #define PRIORITY_SIZE 3    /* may be between 2 to 8 priorities in size */

 #define ELEMENT_SIZE 8     /* may be either 8, 16, 32, or 64 bits */

+#define EXTERNAL_DATA_BUFFER   /* Enable headless mode if defined */

 ```

 The compiler checks these settings at compile time and compile will fail if they are out of limits.

-These settings may also be provided on the command line to the compiler such as -DELEMENT_SIZE=8
+These settings may also be provided on the command line to the compiler such as `-DELEMENT_SIZE=8`

 priority_buffer.h is purposefully kept very minimal to highlight these user configurations.